|Elliott Sound Products||Lithium Cell Charging|

 The current programming resistor is set for 10k in the above drawing, and that sets the charge current to about 100mA.
 The datasheet for the IC has a graph that shows charge current versus programming resistor, and there doesn't appear to be a formula that can be applied.
 A 2k resistor gives the maximum rated charging current of 500mA.
 As discussed earlier, a slow charge is probably the best option for maximum cell life, unless the cell is designed for fast charging.
 Unfortunately, the IC has a preset maximum voltage, and it can't be reduced to limit the voltage to a slightly lower value which will prolong the life of the cell.
 R1 allows about 2.5mA for the LED, so a high brightness type may be needed.
 R1 can be reduced to 470 ohms if desired.

-While charging a single cell is fairly simple (with the right IC), it becomes more difficult when there are two or more cells in series to create a battery.
+While charging a single cell (or parallel cell battery) is fairly simple with the right IC(s), it becomes more difficult when there are two or more cells in series to create a higher voltage battery.
 Because the voltage across each cell must be monitored and limited, you end up with a fairly complex circuit.
 Again, there are plenty of options from most of the major IC manufacturers, and in many cases a dedicated microcontroller ends up being needed to manage the individual cell monitoring circuits.

 There are undoubtedly products that don't provide any form of charge balancing, and these are the ones that are most likely to cause problems in use - including fire.
 Using lithium batteries without a proper balance charger is asking for trouble, and should not be done even in the cheapest of products.
-You might imagine that in a 2 cell pack, only one cell needs to be monitored, and the other one will look after itself.
+You might imagine that in a 2 cell series pack, only one cell needs to be monitored, and the other one will look after itself.
 This isn't the case though.
-If one cell isn't monitored and it happens to have the lowest capacity, it will charge faster than the other cell, and may reach a dangerous voltage before the monitored cell has reached its maximum.
+If the cell that isn't monitored happens to have the lower capacity, it will charge faster than the other cell.
+It may reach a dangerous voltage before the monitored cell has reached its maximum.

 Figure 4 - Simplified Multi-Cell Balancing Circuits